aws-samples/sample-aiops-on-amazon-sagemakerai/workshops/aiops-with-sagemaker-mlflow/README.md

 # Workshop: AIOps with SageMakerAI Managed MLflow

 Welcome to the "AIOps with SageMakerAI Managed MLflow" workshop!
-The specialized technical workshop is designed for ML administrators and engineers seeking hands-on skills in managing and utilizing Amazon SageMakerAI managed MLflow.
-The course delves into essential topics such as administrating SageMaker managed MLFlow and example workloads.
-Participants will also gain deep insights into MLflow constructs like experiments, models, prompts, SageMaker-MLflow integration, and tracing.
-Advanced segments will cover workloads like genai agents, and LLM Model training.
+The specialized technical workshop is designed for platform administrators and ML engineers seeking hands-on skills in managing and utilizing Amazon SageMakerAI managed MLflow.
+The course delves into essential topics for administrating SageMaker AI managed MLFlow and AI/ML workloads with MLflow.
+Participants will gain deep insights into MLflow constructs like experiments, models, prompts, SageMaker-MLflow integrations.
+Advanced segments will cover AIML workloads using GenerativeAI agents, and Large-Language-Model training.

 ### What You'll Learn